 5. Go to a series of events at libraries and museums around the city

 Lots of big British Institutions are hosting an array of speakers and events to educate around and celebrate Black History Month.
 The British Library has a whole host of events planned both online and offline.
-Learn about influential figures throughout history including the British-Jamaican nurse Mary Seacole and Toussaint Louverture, dubbed the Black Spartacus.
-There’s also a whole host of events happening elsewhere, including at the Horniman Museum and a James Barnor exhibition at the Serpentine.
+There’s also a whole host of events happening elsewhere, including at the Horniman Museum and The Museum of London, who this year will be spotlighting Black British Female history in collaboration with creative social enterprise The Heritage & Honour Collection.

 6. Donate to anti-racism charities